Hainanese Chicken Breast

 - Garlic scapes: Dried garlic scapes provide mild garlic flavor without the FODMAPs found in garlic cloves

-- Scallion greens only: The green parts are low-FODMAP, while the white bulbs contain fructans
+- Green onions only: The green parts are low-FODMAP, while the white bulbs contain fructans

 - Fresh ginger: Naturally low-FODMAP and provides the signature aromatic quality